-You can receive an Early Pension as early as age 50 if you have at least 10 Years of Vesting Service or 10 Pension Credits.
-However, if you have been credited with Years of Vesting Service due to work for which no contributions were made to this Plan, to be eligible for an Early Pension (as early as age 50) based on Years of Vesting Service, you may need at least 10 Years of Vesting Service and five or more Pension Credits (see page 6).
-Please note that not everyone is eligible for an Early Pension at age 50.
-If you do not meet the work requirement of earning at least 1⁄2 Pension Credit between June 1, 1997 and May 31, 1999, or you did not work at least 1,000 hours in Covered Employment in two consecutive Plan Years between June 1, 1999 and May 31, 2004, then your Early Pension will be payable at age 51.
+You can receive an Early Pension as early as age 50 if you have at least 10 Years of Vesting Service for work in Covered Employment for which contributions were required to be made or 10 Pension Credits.
+However, if you have been credited with Years of Vesting Service due to work for which no contributions were made to the Plan, to be eligible for an Early Pension (as early as age 50) based on Years of Vesting Service, you may need at least 10 Years of Vesting Service and five or more Pension Credits (see page 7).